ecmwf-projects/cads-licences/global-precipitation-climatology-project-nasa-datav1.md

 **Acknowledgement**:

 The data set source should be properly cited when the data are used.
-A formal reference of the form: <authors>, <yyyy>: <dataset name>.
+A formal reference of the form: &lt;authors&gt;, &lt;yyyy&gt;: &lt;dataset name&gt;.
 NASA/GSFC, Greenbelt, MD, USA, NASA Goddard Earth Sciences Data and Information Services Center (GES DISC).
-Accessed <enter user data access date> at <DOI>.
+Accessed &lt;enter user data access date&gt; at &lt;DOI&gt;.

 Any questions on these policies or regarding data obtained from NASA GES DISC should be directed to gsfc-dl-help-disc@mail.nasa.gov.